Code completion

-Intelligent code completion is a context-aware code completion feature in some programming environments that speeds up the process of coding applications by reducing typos and other common mistakes.
-Attempts at this are usually done through auto-completion popups while typing, querying parameters of functions, and query hints related to syntax errors.
-Intelligent code completion and related tools serve as documentation and disambiguation for variable names, functions, and methods, using reflection.
+Code completion is an autocompletion feature in many integrated development environments (IDEs) that speeds up the process of coding applications by fixing common mistakes and suggesting lines of code.
+This usually happens through popups while typing, querying parameters of functions, and query hints related to syntax errors.
+Code completion and related tools serve as documentation and disambiguation for variable names, functions, and methods, using static analysis.

 The feature appears in many programming environments.
-Implementations include "autocomplete +" in Atom, and IntelliSense in Visual Studio Code.
+Implementations include IntelliSense in Visual Studio Code.
 The term was originally popularized as "picklist" and some implementations still refer to it as such.

 Overview

 Intelligent code completion, which is similar to other autocompletion systems, is a convenient way to access descriptions of functions—and in particular their parameter lists.
 The feature speeds up software development by reducing keyboard input and the necessity for name memorization.
 It also allows for users to refer less frequently to external documentation, as interactive documentation on many symbols (i.e. variables and functions) in the active scope appears dynamically in the form of tooltips.